-'Fast' Eddie Clarke, Guitarist Behind Classic Motörhead's Riffs, Dies At 67
+'Fast' Eddie Clarke, Guitarist Behind Motörhead's Classic Riffs, Dies At 67

 "Fast Eddie was an integral part of the Motörhead family," a statement from Springerman reads, "and I have to say I was shocked and saddened when word reached me last night that he had passed.
 Eddie was the last of the Three Amigos (as that classic line-up was called) still walking, but now the trio are reunited."